Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Path of blastx of the BLAST+ package.
       --makeblastdb_path MAKEBLASTDB_PATH
                             Path of makeblastdb of the BLAST+ package.
+      --processing_site_files PROCESSING_SITE_FILES [PROCESSING_SITE_FILES ...], -p PROCESSING_SITE_FILES [PROCESSING_SITE_FILES ...]
+                            Paths of the processing site gff files.
+It can improve the detection of UTR-derived sRNAs.
+      --terminator_files TERMINATOR_FILES [TERMINATOR_FILES ...], -e TERMINATOR_FILES [TERMINATOR_FILES ...]
+                            Paths of the terminator gff files.
+      --promoter_tables PROMOTER_TABLES [PROMOTER_TABLES ...], -pt PROMOTER_TABLES [PROMOTER_TABLES ...]
+                            If promoter tables can be provided, please assign the paths of promoter tables, The format of the table is
+                            $GENOME $TSS_POSITION $TSS_STRAND $PROMOTER_NAME.
+      --promoter_names PROMOTER_NAMES [PROMOTER_NAMES ...], -pn PROMOTER_NAMES [PROMOTER_NAMES ...]
+                            If --promoter_tables is provided, please assign the promoter name (the last column of promoter table).
+For multiple promoters, please put spaces between the promoters.
+Default is None.
+      --sorf_files SORF_FILES [SORF_FILES ...], -O SORF_FILES [SORF_FILES ...]
-      --parallel_blast PARALLEL_BLAST, -pb PARALLEL_BLAST
+                            If comparison between sRNAs and sORFs needs to be done, Please assign the paths of sORF gff files --parallel_blast PARALLEL_BLAST, -pb PARALLEL_BLAST
                             The number of parallel jobs.
 Default is 10.
       --tss_source, -ts     The TSS gff files are generated from ANNOgesic or not.